arguello/arguello.github.io/_posts/2015-02-10-deploy-a-racket-web-app.md

 }
 {% endhighlight %}

-I also wanted to redirect all *www* prefixed urls to the base url (from http://www.trycode.io to http://trycode.io), and https to http:
+I also wanted to redirect all *www* subdomains to the host url (from http://www.trycode.io to http://trycode.io), and https to http; so I added a permanent redirect (301) to the config file:

 {% highlight nginx %}
 server {